ashik5757/ScoreBoard-Project/README.md

 - ### _Team and all player name_ :
   -	User can input all the team and players names which will be use in further step.
+  -	Team names and player names will be suggested in textfield.
+(The new name will be saved in a text file and will use in the future)
   -	User don’t have to input anything in further step.

 <p align="center" width="100%">